surfra/tci-bw-utilities/README.md

 •	Open TIBCO Business Studio on your machine.

-•	Navigate to Help > Install New Software as shown in following URL:
+•	Navigate to Help > Install New Software.

 •	In the pop-up dialog, click on Add followed by selecting Local and select the location of P2 installed downloaded above from GitHub repo and click OK.